 About the Ballarat Cycle Classic

-There is an event for all fitness levels and cycling abilities, there is a 50km, 60km, 85km and 100km event, all of which take-in varying degrees of the Nationals course including the infamous climbs surrounding Mount Buninyong.
+There is an event for all fitness levels and cycling abilities, with a 50km, 60km, 85km and 100km event, all of which take-in varying degrees of the Nationals course including the infamous climbs surrounding Mount Buninyong.
 The 6km relay ride around Lake Wendouree is a favorite amongst the family and social riders alike, you can do as many laps or as few as you wish within the two and half hour time limit.

 In recognition of the event, a cycling jersey has been sponsored and designed.
 This jersey is included in the entry fee for the first 1,200 full priced entrants.